-The reporting proforma has been modified to provide a simpler layout, with easily identified options for transfer to an electronic format.
+The reporting proformas have been modified to provide a simpler layout with easily identified options for transfer to an electronic format.
 For ease of access, the generic head and neck request form and the proforma summary for neck dissections are included with each of the site-specific documents.

-1.3 Acknowledgements
+1.4 Acknowledgements